babel/babel/doc/faq.md

 it would mean **a lot** of boilerplate smoshed into your codebase.
 This is the approach taken by other transpilers but 6to5 approaches it quite differently.

-You have two options, depending on your use-case:
+You have two options, depending on your use case:

- - Use the wonderful [coreAliasing optional transformer](/docs/usage/transformers#core-aliasing).
+ - Use the wonderful [core aliasing optional transformer](/docs/usage/transformers#core-aliasing).
 This is recommended if you're writing a library.
- - Use the bundled 6to5 [polyfill](/docs/usage/polyfill).
+ - Or use the bundled 6to5 [polyfill](/docs/usage/polyfill).
 This is recommended if you're writing an entire application.